Penny Stock Screener: Why You Need One

 - Zacks offers a free screener with an impressive degree of parameters and metrics.
 The tool lets users screen for highly specific values and features parameters even some paid screeners don’t offer.
 On top of that, Zacks makes it easy to save your search results and export them to a spreadsheet for future reference.
 The full power of this screener is hidden behind a premium fee, but what’s offered on the free mode may convince you to pony up for the full version.

 - StockstoTrade is a popular all-in-one trading platform with its screener, which you can access once you’ve bought a plan.
-This might be the best choice for penny stock trading, in particular, thanks to its built-in and rapidly updated screener tools.
+This might be among the best choices for penny stock trading, in particular, thanks to its built-in and rapidly updated screener tools.

-There is no one perfect way to make money with securities, and that is equally true for penny stocks as it is with anything.
+T here is no one perfect way to make money with securities, and that is as equally true for penny stocks as it is with anything.
 Every success story is going to be different, so you need to avoid the urge to follow generic advice to the letter.
 Real success will come from getting used to screening for certain penny stocks that work for you and building a routine.
+That said, here are some tips for screening good penny stocks:

 To begin, you could open up your screener and search for penny stocks that had a significant gain over the past day or the current day.
 If you find a stock that has risen by 25% over a single day, if not more, you may want to watch that stock and try to buy it.